jjhickmon/CollectiveScentingCV/README.md

 - Matplotlib 3.1.3
 - [FFmpeg](https://ffmpeg.org/)

 The complete list of required packages (besides FFmpeg) provided in *requirements.txt*, which you can install in your environment with the command `pip install -r requirements.txt`.
-Setting up a Python virtual environment, such as [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html), is highly recommended.
+Setting up a Python virtual environment, such as [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) with [pip], is highly recommended.

 <!-- ----------------------------------------------------------------------- -->